The University of Ottawa Library is committed to providing inclusive and accessible spaces and services for everyone.

 Other accessible resources

 Centre for Equitable Library Access (CELA) An accessible reading service, providing books and other materials to Canadians with print disabilities.
 Registration with CELA also gives you access to Bookshare, a US-based accessible online library for people with print disabilities with over 700,000 titles.
-You must have a public library card to access this service.
+You must have a public library card to create your own account.
+The library can also acquire titles needed on behalf of students.

 Accessible software is available in different library locations.
 You can also use one of our book scanners to convert text into speech.